Jonathan Hinder: Immigration

+In April 2025, Hinder stated that he would not be disappointed if universities went bust due to a reduction in net migration, stating that he was "happy to be bold and say, ‘I don’t think we should have anywhere near as many universities and university places'", and that he would not be disappointed, during a speech with conservative group Civic Future.

 In May 2025, Hinder called for an effective freeze on immigration with the introduction of a "one in, one out" system of migration.
 He also called for the government to implement an annual cap on accepting refugees and to reform the asylum system to remove "every legal obstacle" preventing the removal of illegal boats crossing the English channel, including withdrawal from the European Convention of Human Rights if necessary.
 In April 2025, he said there needed to be a deterrent against illegal immigration, but criticised the Rwanda asylum plan as "chaotic".
 He also criticised the high numbers of international students at British universities and said that he was "not that disappointed" if reducing international student numbers would lead to the bankruptcy of universities which depended on international fees, adding that the nation should not have "anywhere near as many universities" which he described as "popping out degrees of dubious quality, of dubious value to the economy".
 He has supported the Labour government's planned reforms to reduce immigration and the government's review of human rights legislation related to illegal immigration.

+In October 2025, speaking at an event for group More In Common, he responded to Keir Starmer's labelling of Reform UK's proposals for legal migrants to reapply as racist and immoral, defending Keir Starmers views but also cautioned against branding Reform UK policies as racist.
+He stated “I think we’ve got to be very careful, because people who don’t pay attention to politics – and that’s, let’s be honest, most voters – can easily misinterpret what we say."